 On Page SEO consists of optimizing a page for an assigned keyword phrase, doing everything you can to get people to click through to your web page, spend some time there, and eventually become a client.
 What keyword phrase do you want your page to rank for?
 Make sure the targeted keyword phrase appears on your page a number of times, particularly within the first 100 words.
 Also, the heading tags, title tag, meta description tag, and image alt text tags should all contain your targeted keyword phrase.
 This is a big part of on page SEO.

 URL Structure for On-Page SEO

 Your URL structure, also something that you as the site owner have complete control over, falls under the umbrella of on page SEO.
 If you are using dynamic URLs or non-logical, ugly URL structure, chances are that you are not ranking as high for your targeted keyword phrase as you could.
 Having a logical URL structure helps the search engines understand what your page is about.
 If they don’t understand what your page is about, they cannot refer people searching for your content to them.

 Aesthetically Pleasing Look and Feel

-Having social media icons on your website is also something that is totally within the control of a web site owner and can go a long way in terms of helping your business be more visible online and cementing your brand within the brain of the users who employ them.
-If you have written an outstanding blog post on a subject within your realm of expertise and people have read it and found great value it in, odds are those people are going to want to share that blog post.
-Allowing the people that come to your website to share information and follow your business through social media can be a great way of procuring new business through this on-page SEO technique.
+Having social media icons on your website is also something that is totally within the control of a web site owner and can go a long way in terms of helping your business be more visible.
+It will cement your brand within the brain of the users who employ them.
+If you have written a quality blog post on a subject within your realm of expertise and people have read it and found great value it in, odds are those people are going to want to share that blog post.
+Allowing the people that come to your website to share information and follow your business through social media can be a great way of procuring new business through this on page SEO technique.